michelson/BigBroda/README.md

 ```

 Note:
-+ Big query does not provide a way to update columns nor delete, so update_column, or remove_column migration are cancelled with and exception.
++ Big query does not provide a way to update columns nor delete, so update_column, or remove_column migration are cancelled with an catched exception.
 + Also the schema_migrations table is not created in DB, is created as a json file in db/schema_migrations.json instead.
-Be sure to ignore the file in your version control.
+Be sure to add the file in your version control.

 ## Standalone Client: